brock-fisher25/aeris_coding_project/README.md

 The endpoints are:
-- get-mean
+- /get-mean

-    This endpoint returns the mean of the concentration.
+    Returns the mean of the concentration.

-- get-sum
+- /get-sum

-    This endpoint returns the total sum of the concentration.
+    Returns the total sum of the concentration.

-- get-std-deviation
+- /get-std-deviation

-    This endpoint returns the standard deviation of the concentration.
+    Returns the standard deviation of the concentration.

-- get-image
+- /get-image

-    This endpoint graphs the concentration in a 3D heat map that provides a visual of where the concentration is higher/lower.
+    Graphs the concentration into a 3D heat map that provides a visual of where the concentration is higher/lower.

 How to run/build the Docker Image: